Applications of perverse sheaves in commutative algebra: Applications of the Riemann-Hilbert functor in characteristic

 \begin{proof} It is easy to see that the \'etale and Zariski topologies of $Y$ coincide.
-This implies that $R\Gamma(Y,\FFp) \simeq \FFp$ by Grothendieck's theorem on the vanishing of the cohomology of constant sheaves on irreducible topological spaces.
-The last part is a formal consequence of the first part as well as the fact that any non-empty open subset of $Y$ is also an integral normal scheme with algebraically closed function field. \end{proof}
+This implies that $R\Gamma(Y,\FFp) \simeq \FFp$ by Grothendieck's theorem~\cite[\href{https://stacks.math.columbia.edu/tag/02UW}{Tag~02UW}]{stacks-project} on the vanishing of the cohomology of constant sheaves on irreducible topological spaces.
+Since each non-empty open subset of $Y$ is also an integral normal scheme with algebraically closed function field, it follows from the first part that the morphism $\FF_{\!p,Y}\to j_*\FF_{\!p,U}$ is an isomorphism, since the sections on each irreducible open affine subset are in both cases $\FFp$, by the first part. \end{proof}

 \begin{theorem}[$\Spec(R^+)$ is an $IC$-manifold] The natural map

 is an isomorphism of ind-objects.
 In particular, taking the colimit gives an isomorphism

 Thus, $\FF_{\!p,R^+}[d]$ is perverse. \end{theorem}